 R Programming Language Integration of InfoReach Sell-Side OEMS - TMSbd

 The "R" programming language is swiftly emerging as a dominant cutting-edge tool for quantitative finance and optimization.
 Designed expressly to analyze and display large amounts of data, R is ideal for developing models for data and risk analysis, statistics and visualization.
 And all standard quant and risk models already are available in R—providing end users with a large, high-quality code library they can easily use and customize.
-With the integration of R language into its technology, InfoReach enables its Execution Management System (EMS) users to access any bank of R functions directly within the InfoReach interface.
+With the integration of R language into its technology, InfoReach enables its Order and Execution Management System (OEMS) users to access any bank of R functions directly within the InfoReach interface.

 What is R?